pyriemann.classification.FgMDM¶

 Apply geodesic filtering described in [1], and classify using MDM.
 The geodesic filtering is achieved in tangent space with a Linear Discriminant Analysis, then data are projected back to the manifold and classifier with a regular MDM.
 This is basically a pipeline of FGDA and MDM.

-The type of metric used for reference matrix estimation (see mean_covariance for the list of supported metric), for distance estimation, and for tangent space map (see tangent_space for the list of supported metric).
-The metric could be a dict with three keys, mean, dist and map in order to pass different metrics for the reference matrix estimation, the distance estimation, and the tangent space mapping.
+Metric used for reference matrix estimation (for the list of supported metrics, see pyriemann.utils.mean.mean_covariance()), for distance estimation (see pyriemann.utils.distance.distance()) and for tangent space map (see pyriemann.utils.tangent_space.tangent_space()).
+The metric can be a dict with three keys, “mean”, “dist” and “map” in order to pass different metrics.

 Activate tangent space update for covariante shift correction between training and test, as described in [2].
 This is not compatible with online implementation.
 Performance are better when the number of matrices for prediction is higher.